Kevin-Tran-/Instagram_Parse_Backend/README.md

 - [x] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
 - [ ] User Profiles:
    - [x] Allow the logged in user to add a profile photo
-   - [x] Display the profile photo with each post
+   - [x] Display the profile photo with each posts     **Doesn't work correctly if there are multiple user**
    - [ ] Tapping on a post's username or profile photo goes to that user's profile page

 The following **additional** features are implemented: